jeffreyvr/vanrossum.dev/resources/docs/gf-send-to-api/v1/feed.md

 ### Authorization method

 Here you set the authorization method the API requires.
-You can choose between Basic, Bearer or no authentication.
+You can choose between Basic, Bearer, OAuth 2 or no authentication.

+The supported OAuth grant types are: password and client credentials.

 Some API's may require you to set a token through a different header.
 In that case, you could try and set a [custom header](#headers) instead.